mmkal/trpc-cli/README.md

 ```
 Commands:
-  apply                   Apply migrations.
+  up                      Apply migrations.
 By default all pending migrations will be applied.
   create                  Create a new migration
   list                    List all migrations
   search.byName           Look for migrations by name